Jango-ai/brain-controlled-game/README.md

 cd python_event_server
 ```

-Install dependencies
+Install dependencies (within your coding environment.
+Anaconda prompt in my case)

 ```
 pip install flask flask-sse redis gunicorn gevent mne pip install https://api.github.com/repos/mne-tools/mne-realtime/zipball/master
 ```

-Install redis on your machine (if needed)
+Install redis on your machine.
+If you're using Linux/Windows, you have to look elsewhere.
+I found redis here and downloaded version 3.0.504  https://github.com/microsoftarchive/redis/releases
 ```
-brew install redis  # for macOS – if you're using Linux/Windows, look for specific instructions
+brew install redis  # for macOS
 ```

 Run a local redis server
+Or if you downloaded it in Windows, double click on redis-server.exe
 ```
-redis-server /usr/local/etc/redis.conf  # for macOS - again, look for specific instructions for Win/Linux
+redis-server /usr/local/etc/redis.conf  # for macOS
 ```

 And finally fire up the Python Flask server:
+TODO: This part for now we did not figure out how to do in Windows
 ```
 gunicorn main:app --worker-class gevent --bind 127.0.0.1:50005
 ```